- Difficulty Swallowing & Swallowing Disorders

 - Dysphagia in People with Dementia

-We are proud to be one of the few providers that has flexible endoscopy, more commonly referred to as FEES (Fiberoptic Endoscopic Evaluation of Swallow).
-This allows us to bring invaluable diagnostic measures within the comfort of your home.
+We are proud to be one of the few providers that has this functional exam of the swallow with use of flexible endoscopy, more commonly referred to as FEES (Flexible Endoscopic Evaluation of Swallow).
+This allows us to bring invaluable diagnostic measures regarding the function of your swallow.
 It requires no anesthesia.
 The small wire on the end of the scope gets passed through your nose to the back of your throat where we can visualize the areas within and surrounding your voice box.

 Cobalt Therapy offers extensive support to those experiencing a range of swallowing difficulties.
 We are often a doctor’s invaluable resource for helping to narrow down what may be underlying their patients’ swallowing disorders.
 The medical term for a swallowing disorder is dysphagia, which presents as difficulty in swallowing food or liquids safely.